 - Based on the net gain in connected stream length when the upstream and downstream networks are re-connected by dam removal (including mainstem and tributaries).
 For the first dam from the from the ocean, the upstream stream network length is used because the downstream length extends into the ocean and is difficult to quantify.

 Additional Displayed Information

 The RPM Tool displays additional information about the dam in relation to its location, regulating authority, ownership, and hazard classification.
 The information displayed is based on the GIS feature class developed by the Massachusetts Office of Dam Safety and downloaded from MassGIS in February 2012.
-Additional details can be obtained by clicking here.
+See additional details.